William Samuel Johnson: American Revolution

-Johnson lived in London from 1767 to 1771, serving as Connecticut's agent in its attempt to settle the colony's title to Indian lands.
-He sharply criticized British policy toward the colonies.
-His experience in Britain convinced him that Britain's policy was shaped more by ignorance of American conditions and not through the sinister designs of a wicked government, as many Patriots alleged.
+While a Colonial Agent he sharply criticized British policy toward the colonies.
+His experience in Britain convinced him that Britain's policy was shaped more by ignorance of American conditions, not through the sinister designs of a wicked government, as many Patriots alleged.
 As the Patriots became more radical in their demands, Johnson found it difficult to commit himself wholeheartedly to the cause.
 Although he believed British policy unwise, he found it difficult to break his own connections with the mother country.
-A scholar of international renown, he had many friends in Britain and among the American Loyalists.
-As the English author Samuel Johnson said of him, "Of all those whom the various accidents of life have brought within my notice, there is scarce anyone whose acquaintance I have more desired to cultivate than yours."
+A scholar of international renown, he had many friends in Britain and among the British and American Loyalists.
+The English author Samuel Johnson said of him, "Of all those whom the various accidents of life have brought within my notice, there is scarce anyone whose acquaintance I have more desired to cultivate than yours."
 He was also bound to Britain by religious and professional ties.
 He enjoyed close associations with the Anglican Church in England and with the scholarly community at Oxford, which awarded him an honorary degree in 1766.

 Fearing the consequences of independence for both the colonies and the mother country, Johnson sought to avoid extremism and to reach a compromise on the outstanding political differences between the protagonists.
-He rejected his election to the First Continental Congress, a move strongly criticized by the Patriots, who subsequently removed him from his militia command.
-He was also strongly criticized when seeking an end to the fighting after the Battles of Lexington and Concord, he personally visited the British commander General Thomas Gage.
-The incident led to his arrest for communicating with the enemy, but the charges were eventually dropped.
-He felt that the American Revolution was not necessary and that independence would be bad for everyone concerned.
+However, his court case against the British government that was supposed to take a few months was dragged out for five years, during which time he was away from his family, lost his law firm's clients, and received little thanks, little reward, and endured criticism for his association with the British.
+He returned home late in 1771, just in time to spend three months with his father before he died.
+He was appointed a member of the colony's Supreme Court (1772–1774).